RuiyeNi/CarND-Term1-Project2-Traffic-Sign-Classifier/writeup_submit.md

 | 30 km/h   			| 30 km/h            							|

-The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
+The model was able to correctly guess all of the 5 traffic signs, which gives an accuracy of 100%.
 This result is better than the test set accuracy 92.7%.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)